 How to Get to the Lombok Waterfalls

-By far, the best and cheapest way to reach all of the waterfalls in Lombok is to rent a motorbike and explore by yourself.
-Typically, motorbike rental in Lombok will cost between 50 000 Rupiah to 70 000 Rupiah per day.
+By far, the best and cheapest way to reach all of the waterfalls on Lombok is to rent a motorbike and explore by yourself.
+Typically, motorbike rental on Lombok will cost between 50 000 Rupiah to 70 000 Rupiah per day.

 Remember though that Lombok is much bigger than it looks.
 Depending on where you choose to stay, it can take more than an hour to reach each waterfall.

-Most of the roads in Lombok are quite good.
-However, for some of the less-visited waterfalls in Lombok, you’ll have to navigate rocky, unsealed roads.
-If you’re not confident on a motorbike, you’ll also have the option of booking a Lombok waterfall tour.
+Most of the roads on Lombok are quite good.
+However, for some of the less-visited Lombok waterfalls, you'll have to navigate rocky, unsealed roads.
+If you're not confident on a motorbike, you'll also have the option of booking a Lombok waterfall tour.

 Lombok Waterfall Tour